Azure/meta-azure-service-broker/docs/azure-redis-cache.md

   cf update-service myrediscache -p standardc0 -c '{"parameters":{"enableNonSslPort":true}}'
   ```

+  * Updating the service plan.
-  You can update only the service plan, only the `enableNonSslPort` setting, or both.
-Note that, you can't change tier family and capacity in one single request per the limitation of Azure Redis service.
+    Note that, you can't change tier family and capacity at the same time in one single request per the limitation of Azure Redis service.
 For example, you can update from `basicc0` to `standardc0`.
-And you can't update from `basicc0` to `standardc1`.
-Instead, `basicc0` -> `standardc0` -> `standardc1` is OK.
+But you can't update from `basicc0` to `standardc1`.
+You need to update from `basicc0` to `standardc0`, then from `standardc0` to `standardc1`.
+  * Updating the service properties.
+    Currently, only the `enableNonSslPort` setting is supported to update.

 ## Delete the service instance